 Rowaling Legacy Project – 1971-2021 (2023)

 The 1971 ecophilosophic anti-expedition to Tseringma (7034 m) was like no other mountaineering expedition.
 Critical of the nationalistic, victory-driven offensive on Himalayan mountains, many of which are sacred to the local Buddhist Sherpa culture, three Norwegians, Sigmund Kvaloy Setreng, Nils Faarlund and Arne Naess set out to pursue another path.
 They would engage in local culture, travel in a nature-friendly manner, in keeping with the Norse way of climbing for the joy of discovering and not for attacking the summits.
 Theirs would be a protest against the pressure on the free nature and local culture, both of which were feeling significant consequences from army-like expeditions.

-The above passage is a revised description of Nils Faarlund, the surviving member of the 1971 anti-expedition.
+The above passage is a revised description by Nils Faarlund, the surviving member of the 1971 anti-expedition.
 What an inspirational story this is.
-More significantly, what relevance this 1971 story has 50 years later.
-In 2021, with friends/international travellers (all well regarded in their related fields) in many ways cut from the same cloth as the 1971 team, we will revisit the 1971 anti-expedition with three primary intentions.
-One, to re-establish the Anti Expedition 1971 important messages toward travelling well in foreign lands.
+More significantly, what relevance this 1971 story has 50+ years later.

+In 2023, with friends/international travellers (all well regarded in their related fields) in many ways cut from the same cloth as the 1971 team, we revisited the 1971 anti-expedition story in the Rolwaling Valley with three primary intentions.
+One, to re-establish the Anti Expedition 1971 important messages towards traveling “well” in foreign lands.
 One could say, What arrogance!
 Who were they?
 Who are we to say what it is to “travel well”?
-But against a backdrop of today’s culturally insensitive, ego-driven travel, there is a need to broaden the conversation about what it means to travel.
+But against a backdrop of today’s culturally insensitive, ego-driven travel, and over tourism, there is a need to broaden the conversation about what it means to travel.
 There are three pillars to the 1971 and our 2023 meaningful journey.
 They are; 1) honouring local traditions, 2) place responsive pedagogy/learning, 3) inspire more ethically grounded travel

-The third intention is to volunteer time with teachers and students of the Rolwaling Sangag Choling Monastery School.
-The school is special in that the curriculum includes a Buddhist teaching and rituals in combination with the required National curriculum.
-Students come, some to live at the school, from within the Rolwaling Valley and beyond for the Buddhist teachings.
-In lieu of travelling to Bedding in 2021, our purpose altered due the pandemic.
-Therefore to engage immediately with support for this community, we arranged for Canadian funding of 10K for five years starting in 2021.
-Funds have been funnelled through Afretech Aid Society
+Another intention was to interact with the Rinpoche (Spiritual Leader), teachers and students of the Rolwaling Sangag Choling Monastery School.
+The school is special in that the curriculum includes Buddhist teaching and rituals in combination with the required Nepalese National curriculum.
+Given the global pandemic, in lieu of travelling to Beding in 2021, our immediate purpose was altered to provide support for this community.
+We arranged for Canadian funding of 10K for five years starting in 2021.
+Funds have been funnelled through Afretech Aid SocietyAs of 2024 there are two years remaining for funding support.

 Arne Naess and Nils Faarlund getting guidance from the community of Beding Spiritual Leaders as to how high Tseringma should be climbed.